zephyrproject-rtos/zephyr/boards/arm/colibri_imx7d_m4/doc/colibri_imx7d_m4.rst

 Serial Port
 ===========

 The iMX7D SoC has seven UARTs.
-The numeber 2 is configured for the console and the remaining are not used/tested.
+The number 2 is configured for the console and the remaining are not used/tested.

 Programming and Debugging